Last Updated on

 - Complex workflows are easy to create, understand, and decipher

-- Lacks proper tutorials about how to use the product
+- Lacks proper tutorials about how to animate and use the product

 - Can be difficult for beginners to use without appropriate guidance